 Most devices on board a digitalized public transport vehicle use IP-based communication.
 In the following, we look at typical project phases for implementing an IP network in the vehicle.

 Phase 1: Network Concept

 The first step is to develop a concept for the network.
 This task is usually performed by a network architect.
 His or her tasks include defining the requirements for the network and selecting central network components (e.g., Ethernet switches).
 The requirements can include, for example, network topology, address ranges, segmentation and the use of certain communication protocols.
-The number of participants such as displays, counting sensors, validators, cameras, on the other hand, results from the intended application such as CCTV, DPI, PCS (see also public transport glossary).
+The number of participants such as displays, counting sensors, validators, cameras, on the other hand, results from the intended application such as CCTV, DPI, PCS.
+You can get an overview of onboard devices in our public transport glossary.
 Ideally, a laboratory setup is implemented to test the conceived network.
 This is used to create, test and finalize the configuration for the network.

 At a glance:

 - Select network components

 - Test the concept in the lab

 - Finalize configuration specifications for the network

 The pilot phase represents a test in a moving vehicle.
 A few vehicles are equipped with a network and an IP application and tested on a moving vehicle before the entire fleet is upgraded or converted.
 In this phase, vehicle engineering and the workshop are already involved.
 Necessary work steps for the equipment are defined, tested and optimized.